Clicking, Screeching, Noisy Sounds;

 From William S.P.
 Jacksonville, Florida USA:

-- Drive quit. / Neither BIOS nor Smart Diagnostics recognize drive / No clicking / No spinning
+- Drive quit. / Neither BIOS nor Seagate Diagnostics recognize drive / No clicking / No spinning

 Checked drive in 2 PC's / Did NOT open drive / No - None.

-Thank you,the drive-clone works just perfect and everything is back where it was before the drive's initial crash.
-I'm thankful very much for all of your work.
-It is really amazing what you do - super!
+Thank you, my clone works just fine and everything is back.
+I'm so much thankful for all your work.
+It is really amazing what you do.

 Databe in reviews and testimonials from people around the Globe: